A-Emergency Calls During Flood Events

 While all the metrics in the San Antonio River Basin Report Card have overlapping correlation to the safe, clean, enjoyable creeks and rivers aspects of the River Authority’s mission, the Number of Emergency Calls Regarding Flooding grade is primarily related to the safe aspect.

-Finally, river flooding can occur when heavy rains fall over a wide area for a prolonged period.
+Finally, river flooding can occur when heavy rain falls over a wide area for a prolonged period.
 Within the San Antonio River Basin, heavy storms in the San Antonio area, may result in river flooding in Wilson, Karnes, or Goliad counties several days after the initial rainfall.
 Typically, the slow rising nature of river flooding provides enough advance warning to evacuate people and property (including livestock) from harm’s way, particularly in the downstream portions of the basin.

 How is this being measured?